 - Security and access management: While your team is working on a new project, it is always open to hacks and malware even at a developmental stage.
 To secure projects from unauthorized access of hackers, businesses should ensure the use of id verification software.

 Security and access management is the process by which an IT manager complies with organizational security standards and any other security requirements specific to the project.

-This includes security applications (on premise and cloud), digital authentication tools and physical (work space) authentication tools (like biometric scanners).
+This includes security applications (on premise and cloud), digital authentication tools and physical (work space) id authentication tools (like biometric scanners).